-From the authors experience and the results of the ASAMPSA_E questionnaire D10.2 [119] it is evident that the actual hazard identification for NPP (in Europe) has been somewhat limited before 2011.
+From the authors experience and the results of the ASAMPSA_E questionnaire D10.2 it is evident that the actual hazard identification for NPP (in Europe) has been somewhat limited before 2011.
 Often, the hazard identification from the original siting analysis had not been updated, even if frequency of exceedance curves were.
 Moreover, combinations and correlations of hazards have not been investigated systematically.
 And importantly, hazard identification was performed for determining the design basis of the plant.
 It was not used extensively for beyond design basis analysis.
 Probabilistic assessments, particularly detailed PSA models, were extended mostly only to seismic, fire and flooding; most hazards were screened out justified by low frequency of exceedance and an assumed sufficient resilience of the plant.
 This is, from the authors' point of view due to the following issues:

 - Although hazard identification needs to be site-specific, there is a dearth of actual site specific data for rare events (with a "return period" well beyond 500 years).
 Generating such data is a costly endeavour, involving experts from multiple (geoscience) disciplines.
-The lower the frequency of exceedance (i.e. the higher the hazard intensity), the harder it is to determine such data.
-For some cases even if data is not available (records, informal "legends") a detailed geological study on the terrain and underground structure of the earth may reveal "hidden" specifics of the site that can impose critical impacts. - Especially for low probability/high impact events, which are usually connected to a frequency of exceedance of below 10-5 per year, there are very large uncertainties associated with the results.
+The lower the frequency of exceedance (i.e. the higher the hazard intensity), the harder it is to determine such data. - Especially for low probability/high impact events, which are usually connected to a frequency of exceedance of below 10-5 per year, there are very large uncertainties associated with the results.
 There is no established method for a valid extrapolation of the limited amount of measurements, historic and pre-historic data to these very low frequencies.
 Expert judgements and simulation results can be important as well.
 Moreover, the results can largely depend on the extrapolation method chosen.
 Thus, it may be even hard to justify that events of such magnitude could reasonably happen at the site. - Particularly for the combination of hazards, the knowledge about the actual (site-specific) correlations between different hazards or aspects of hazards, like e.g. how likely is a very severe flooding event with extremely high winds as well as debris levels in the service water intake jeopardizing the heat sink, is very limited.
 Therefore, these kinds of scenarios are difficult to assess. - It is quite difficult to assess the impact of hazards with a large intensity/magnitude on the site and the plant in detail.
 In most cases, this will require detailed, time-consuming investigations and possibly complex simulations.
-These kinds of data and the respective methods are not easily available for the site or the plant.
-But if detailed information is not acquired, systematized and analysed, this may jeopardize the operation of the facility for the future.
-The economic loses to cope with NPP damages may be incomparable, more significant than those necessary for precise site screening.

-The design of nuclear power plants, particularly regarding hazards, usually includes significant safety margins.
-This can mislead to an inappropriate sense of safety in hazard analysts, if multiple failures and consequential failure due to hazard impact are not fully identified.
+These kinds of data and the respective methods are not easily available for the site or the plant. - The design of nuclear power plants, particularly regarding hazards, usually includes significant safety margins.
+This can instil an inappropriate sense of safety in hazard analysts, if multiple failures and consequential failure due to hazard impact are not fully identified.

 Finally, during the further progression of the accident at the Fukushima Dai-ichi reactors demonstrated that the inventory of fuel pools could be a significant contributor to the risk of accidental releases for long-term scenarios.
-Although none of the fuel pools on the Fukushima Dai-ichi site actually reached a state with an immediate risk for loss of fuel integrity [99], it has to be acknowledged that this risk can no longer be summarily excluded.
-From the author's experience and the answers to the ASAMPSA_E questionnaire [119] it is obvious, that hazard identification - especially for the purposes of PSA, did usually not include hazard identification for spent fuel in dry or wet storage on the site.
+Although none of the fuel pools on the Fukushima Dai-ichi site actually reached a state with an immediate risk for loss of fuel integrity [101], it has to be acknowledged that this risk can no longer be summarily excluded.
+From the author's experience and the answers to the ASAMPSA_E questionnaire it is obvious, that hazard identification - especially for the purposes of PSA, did usually not include hazard identification for spent fuel in dry or wet storage on the site.

-Based on the analysis above, the authors come to the following conclusions regarding hazard identification for an extended PSA.
+Based on the analysis above, the authors arrive at the following conclusions regarding hazard identification for an extended PSA.